-As an American, it blows my mind that there are Chinese businesses that accept neither credit card nor cash after a long history of counterfeit money.
+As an American, it blows my mind that some Chinese businesses that accept neither credit card nor cash after a long history of counterfeit money.
 They only accept mobile, electronic payment — WeChat Pay or AliPay.
 That alone isn’t really an issue, except for the fact that it’s impossible to set up a WeChat Wallet without a Chinese bank account.

 So what’s a girl to do?
 Find a workaround, of course.
 There are several steps, but it works and it makes paying for things in China so much easier.

 WeChat is a popular all-in-one app in China.
 It basically stands in for WhatsApp and Facebook, serves as a travel booking app for trains, planes, and hotels, plus has functionality to hail rides through DiDi (Chinese Uber).

 The WeChat Wallet is widely used throughout the country and works much the same way Apple Pay or even a Starbucks app does on your phones at home.

 Even in places that accept cash, mobile payment is a huge convenience because you never need small change for street vendors, are less likely to be ripped off by taxi drivers who “can’t make change”, and you won’t be fumbling around because you’re unfamiliar with which bills and coins you need to pay your bill.

 As of May 2019, the technique below does NOT work for WeChat.
 It’s *possible* that if you know someone with a Chinese bank account and working WeChat account, you *might* be able to receive gift cards from there to load your account (see #6 in this comment).
 I don’t know anyone, so can’t test this out personally.
 If you test it, please leave your experience in the comments as a data point.